Ivan Boszormenyi-Nagy: Contextual therapy

 These dimensions are taken to be inter-linked, but not equatable or reducible to one another.

 The contextual model proposes relational ethics—the ethical or "justice" dimension of close relationships—as an overarching integrative conceptual and methodological principle.
 Relational ethics focuses in particular on the nature and roles of connectedness, caring, reciprocity, loyalty, legacy, guilt, fairness, accountability, and trustworthiness - within and between generations.
 It is taken to represent not just a set of prescriptive norms, nor simply psychological phenomena, perspectives, or constructions.
 Rather, relational ethics is seen as (1) having some objective ontological and experiential basis by virtue of being derived from basic needs and from real relationships that have concrete consequences (i.e., as distinct from abstract or "value" ethics); and (2) as being significant explanatory and motivational dynamics operating - in both beneficial and destructive ways - in individuals, families, social groups, and broader society.
 The construct validity and significance of relational ethics in clinical and educational contexts have been supported by a number of studies.
-(See also Relational ethics.)

 In a later formulation of the contextual model, Boszormenyi-Nagy proposed a fifth dimension - the ontic dimension - which was implicit in the earlier formulations, but which considers more explicitly the nature of the interconnection between people that allows an individual to exist decisively as a person, and not just a self.
 (See also Intersubjectivity and Philosophy of dialogue.)